PDXostc/common-app/most/README.txt

+############
-This is source code for the MOST WRT plugin and also the generic example WRT plugin for use with the 'Boilerplate.99' widget.
+This is source code for the for the Crosswalk version of the MOST plugin.

-To build the MOST plugin into it's RPM package form, ready to install: buildMost.sh
+To build the MOST plugin into it's RPM package, ready to install: sudo gbs build --include-all --spec agl_plugin_suite.spec -A i586

-To install the built MOST RPM package: ermo.sh
+To install the built MOST RPM package:  rpm -ivh agl_plugin_suite-0.0.1-1.i586.rpm

-To build the MOST plugin during development to check for build problems: cd into most and run: cmake . make

-The cmake need only be run on a freshly cloned depot, or when source files are added (in which case edit CMakeLists.txt SRCS_IMPL statement).

 The most/ut dir contains Google Test based unit tests for the most/src code, and the Makefile there can also build a stand alone non-Google Test app, ot.